buttonsrtoys/gen_keys/README.md

 ## For finer control...

 Sometimes a class references references keys your don't want.
-In that cases, give all the class names you want to the `GenKey` command:
+In that cases, give all the class names you want to the `@GenKeys` command:

-    @GenKey((keyClasses: ['MyWidgetKeys'])     // <- Specify which keys to generate here class MyWidget {
+    @GenKeys((keyClasses: ['MyWidgetKeys']) // <- Optionally specify the key class to generate class MyWidget {
       @override
       Widget build(BuildContext context) {
         return Row(children: <Widget> [
-          Text('Hello', key: MyWidgetKeys.helloText),    // <- You want key generation for this key
+          Text('Hello', key: MyWidgetKeys.helloText), // <- Generates this key
-          Text('There', key: SomeoneElsesWidgetKeys.buttonText),     // <- But not for this one
+          Text('There', key: SomeoneElsesWidgetKeys.buttonText), // <- But not this one
         ]);
       }
     }